Nicholas V. Lewchenko

 Projects

-The current focus is the design of Carol, a programming language and dependent refinement type system that makes the expression of a replicated operation's minimum coordination requirements simple and safe.
+The major contribution is Carol, a programming language that makes the expression of a replicated operation's coordination requirements simple and efficient.

 -